kurdsf/cgan/README.md

-## cgan - a simple gan written in c (with only libc).
+## cgan - a simple GAN written in c (with only libc).

 **Important Note**: You need to unzip data.zip before you can run the program.
+I compressed it so I could upload it on github.

 The goal of the project is to generate MNIST Digits with a GAN.